rchillyard/Flog/README.md

 _Flog_ is a functional logger:
 That's to say that _Flog_ is expression-oriented rather than statement-oriented.

-In a statment oriented language such as Java, it is reasonably convenient to add an extra logging line to a method or block.
+In a statement-oriented language such as Java, it is reasonably convenient to add an extra logging line to a method or block.
-But when writing functional prgrams, it's very inconvenient to be forced to break up the flow and perhaps declare a value, then log the value, then continue to use the value.
+But when writing functional programs, it's very inconvenient to be forced to break up the flow and perhaps declare a value, then log the value, then continue to use the value.
 Therefore, in this functional logger, we write loggable expressions which yield a value and, as a side effect-- which the rest of the program doesn't "see"--we do the logging.